Our History: Four Generations of Family Farming

 Ed Weaver, Daniel and Sadie Weaver’s grandson, oversaw Weaver’s booth at the Shillington Farmer’s Market after high school.
 Ed is the current president of Weaver’s Orchard Inc. He led the orchard through a major expansion in 1985, when Weaver’s began to carry a full line of produce throughout the year.

 Ed’s son Justin continued the tradition of family farming.
-He learned the art of fruit production as he worked beside his father and was the production manager until 2023, when Justin felt the Lord call him and his family to missions overseas.
+He learned the art of fruit production as he worked beside his father and was the Production Manager until 2023, when Justin felt the Lord call him and his family to missions overseas.

 1990’s – Present